mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 Notice how the `keyboard` and `keymap` hooks have been specified before either the `zfs` or `encrypt` hooks.
 This ensures that the keyboard and keymap are correctly configured before reaching the root encryption password prompt.

-Before triggering the generation of our image, we must enable UKI support in the fallback preset (and disable the default one):
+Before triggering the generation of our image, we must enable UKI support in the fallback preset (and disable the default one).
+Edit `/etc/mkinitcpio.d/linux-lts.preset` as follows:

 ```
-# cat /etc/mkinitcpio.d/linux-lts.preset
 # mkinitcpio preset file for the 'linux-lts' package

 #ALL_config="/etc/mkinitcpio.conf"